bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

             }
           ],
         "id": "2d431073e1477f3073a4693ac7ff9be5634751de1b8abaa1f4e19548ef0b4b0e",
-      }, ...]
+      }]

    :statuscode 200: A list of transaction's containing unfulfilled conditions was found and returned.
-   :statuscode 400: The request wasn't understood by the server, e.g. the ``owner_after`` querystring was not included in the request.
+   :statuscode 400: The request wasn't understood by the server, e.g. the ``owners_after`` querystring was not included in the request.

 GET /transactions/{txid}
 -------------------------